junxit/us-congress-bills-116/metadata.md

 - 2019-05-10 — The previous question was ordered pursuant to the rule.
 - 2019-05-14 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2019-05-15 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 91.
+- 2019-05-23 — Amendment SA 250 agreed to in Senate by Unanimous Consent.
+- 2019-05-23 — Amendment SA 250 proposed by Senator McConnell for Senator Shelby.
+In the nature of a substitute.
+- 2019-05-23 — Measure laid before Senate by motion. (consideration: CR S3084-3085)
+- 2019-05-23 — Message on Senate action sent to the House.
+- 2019-05-23 — Motion to proceed to consideration of measure agreed to in Senate by Unanimous Consent.
+- 2019-05-23 — Motion to waive all applicable budgetary discipline with respect to the measure agreed to in Senate by Yea-Nay Vote.
+84 - 9.
+Record Vote Number: 128.
+- 2019-05-23 — Passed Senate with an amendment by Yea-Nay Vote.
+85 - 8.
+Record Vote Number: 129.
+- 2019-05-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+85 - 8.
+Record Vote Number: 129.
+- 2019-05-23 — Senate amendment agreed to: Amendment SA 250 agreed to in Senate by Unanimous Consent.
+- 2019-05-23 — Senate amendment proposed (on the floor): Amendment SA 250 proposed by Senator McConnell for Senator Shelby.
+- 2019-05-23 — Senate amendment submitted